isabella232/office-developer-client-docs.de-DE/docs/access/desktop-database-reference/recordcreateoptionsenum.md

 mtps_version: v=office.15
 localization_priority: Normal
 ms.openlocfilehash: 1bc0d378428c00882c49f7783892ca2bf4d4638c
-ms.sourcegitcommit: d6695c94415fa47952ee7961a69660abc0904434
+ms.sourcegitcommit: 8fe462c32b91c87911942c188f3445e85a54137c
-ms.translationtype: Auto
+ms.translationtype: MT
 ms.contentlocale: de-DE
-ms.lasthandoff: 01/17/2019
+ms.lasthandoff: 04/23/2019
-ms.locfileid: "28702859"
+ms.locfileid: "32300693"
 ---
 # <a name="recordcreateoptionsenum"></a>RecordCreateOptionsEnum

-**Betrifft**: Access 2013, Office 2013
+**Gilt für**: Access 2013, Office 2013

-Gibt an, ob ein vorhandener **Datensatz** geöffnet werden soll, oder ein neuer **Datensatz** für das [Open](open-method-ado-record.md) -Methode des [Record](record-object-ado.md) -Objekt erstellt.
-Die Werte können mit einem AND-Operator kombiniert werden.
+Specifies whether an existing **Record** should be opened or a new **Record** created for the [Record](record-object-ado.md) object [Open](open-method-ado-record.md) method.
+The values can be combined with an AND operator.

 <table>
 <colgroup>